Helen Brooks

 Her work has contributed significantly to the body of evidence demonstrating the value of networks in the management of chronic conditions and, in particular, the role of companion animals in this regard.
 Her lead authored creature comforts paper was included in material sent to the Joint Select Committee on the Care and Support Bill and the paper along with its policy implications, was quoted in the House of Lords by Lord Black.

-She is an Associate Editor for the Journal BMC Health Services Research, an NIHR RfPB panel member and trustee and research working group lead for the Society of Companion Animal Studies.
-She is a member of the orgaising committee for the international conference Qualitative Research in Mental Health.
+She is an Associate Editor for BMC Health Services Research and Frontiers in Health Services.
+She was an NIHR RfPB panel member until 2023 and is and trustee and research working group lead for the Society of Companion Animal Studies.

 Qualifications